Last updated on February 6th, 2026 at 08:24 am

 Think of it like this: If your domain is your digital street address, hosting is the building where everything lives.
 Without hosting, your domain has nowhere to go.

+If you are not sure whether your hosting is helping or hurting you, that is not unusual.
+Many business owners inherit hosting decisions from a past vendor.
 Choosing a good hosting provider also helps your website load faster and stay online, which is important.

 3. Why does my website show up two different ways?